madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-4.png">

 Those are not my words.
-Those are the words of Barbara Evans, who was writing about legal and bioethics issues around sharing in biomedical research.
+Those are the words of Barbara Evans, who was writing about legal and bioethics issues around big data sharing in biomedical research.
 And biomedical research is great territory for learning lessons around the ethics of working with people who don't fully understand and consent - and what is consent?
 And Evans in this piece is very critical of some of the models as being insufficiently empowering of people on that collective scale, and the way that we've tried to empower people is this atomistic approach.

 And so I hope this here is a caution on how we think about we approach empowering ourselves with data, with personal data.